alinamarasca/practice-code-review/src/split-object/README.md

 ---

 ## Strategy

  * Splits an object into multiple objects with one key/value pair each.
  * The new objects are returned in an array.
-(how to say that not using it terms?)
+(how to say that not using IT terms?)

 ## Implementation

 ---